Haruno19/neo3DSfetch/README.md

 # neo3DSfetch

-neo3DSfetch is a tool similar to neofetch for the Nintendo 3DS (you need homebrew/CFW to run it).
+neo3DSfetch is a tool similar to the popular "neofetch" but designed for the Nintendo 3DS (of course, you need homebrew/CFW to run it).
-It displays the current time, a cute ascii art and some system info.
+It displays the current time, a cute ascii art and system information.
-I took inspiration from [3dsfetch by videah](https://github.com/videah/3dsfetch) (from which I took the ascii art).
+My inspiration for this was [3dsfetch by videah](https://github.com/videah/3dsfetch) (from which I also took the ascii art).